2015 saw high-resolution audio (HRA) hit the mainstream, thanks to the release of more devices and services that support the audio format.

 There are several high-resolution audio file formats to choose from, all of which support the above sampling rates and bit-depths.
-They include FLAC (Free Lossless Audio Codec) and ALAC (Apple Lossless Audio Codec), both of which are compressed but in a way that (in theory) no information is lost.
+They include FLAC (Free Lossless Audio Codec) and ALAC (Apple Lossless Audio Codec), both of which are compressed but in a way where (in theory) no information is lost.

 Other formats include WAV, AIFF and DSD, the format used for Super Audio CDs.
-The relative merits of the formats can be argued but most crucial will be compatibility with your particular products and system.
+The relative merits of the formats can be argued, but most crucial will be compatibility with your particular products and system.

-What’s so good about high-res audio?
+What’s so good about hi-res audio?

 Obviously the main claimed benefit of high-resolution audio files is superior sound quality over compressed audio formats.